ValYouW/jqPropertyGrid/README.md

     * If the type is `number` then the options would be passed as the jQueryUI Spinner options
     * If the type is `color` then the options would be passed as the Spectrum options
     * If the type is `options` then options should be an array with the drop-down values, if an element in the array is  `string` it will be used both as the value and text of the `option` element.
 If an element in the array is `object` then it should contains a `text` and `value` properties which would be used on the `option` element
+* description - A description of the property, will be used as tooltip on an hint element (a span with text "[?]")

 ### Live example
 See this CodePen page: http://codepen.io/ValYouW/pen/zInBg